biomejs/website/README.md

 ## Clone

-This repository includes a submodule pointing to the [main repository](https://github.com/biomejs/biome), which is required to build wasm artifacts for the [website playground](https://biomejs.dev/).
+This repository includes a submodule pointing to the [main repository](https://github.com/biomejs/biome).
+The submodule is required to build the WASM artifacts for the [website playground](https://biomejs.dev/), the [rule pages](https://biomejs.dev/linter/rules/), and perform some checks in the CI workflows.

 To clone the repository including the submodule, run